Extensive Home Recording Studio Equipment List

 MIDI Sound Units

-In a basic home recording setup you'll probably mostly use virtual instruments as plugins in your DAW.
-However there are still many people who like to use hardware synths and samplers and one benefit of doing so is to reduce the load on your computer's CPU and RAM - some virtual instruments can be very resource hungry.
-Some people also use them because they prefer the sounds they're able to produce with analog synthesis.
+In a basic home recording setup, you’ll use virtual instruments as plugins in your DAW.
+There are still many people who like to use hardware synths and samplers.
+One benefit of doing so is to reduce the load on your computer’s CPU and RAM.
+Some virtual instruments can be very resource hungry.
+Some people also use them because they prefer the sounds they’re able to produce with analog synthesis.

 Additional Gear

-Here's a range of additional music production equipment that can come in handy in a project studio, but isn't always necessary.
+Here’s a range of music production equipment that can come in handy in a project studio.

 DI Boxes

+What is a DI Box?
 These act as specialized preamps for Electric Guitar, Bass, and Acoustic-Electric Guitars.
-They also convert the unbalanced instrument signal into a balanced one - this is useful if you have to run cables more than a few yards because they reduce the amount of noise caused by electrical interference acting directly on the cables.
+They also convert the unbalanced instrument signal into a balanced one.
+This is useful if you have to run cables more than a few yards.
+They reduce the amount of noise caused by electrical interference acting on the cables.

-Most of the kinds of audio interfaces used in home studios have special instrument inputs so DI boxes aren't always necessary, although using DI boxes in this case can still be beneficial by giving you a more constant signal coming into your interface as the guitarist changes their pick-up and tone settings, or when swapping between different instruments.
-Some DI boxes also come with added signal processing features - these are like channel strips specially designed for guitars.
+Most Most of the kinds of audio interfaces used in home studios have special instrument inputs so DI boxes aren’t always necessary.
+But using DI boxes can still be beneficial, as they can give you a more constant signal coming into your interface.
+Some DI boxes also come with added signal processing features.
+These are like channel strips designed for guitars.

 For more information see our Best DI Box guide.